IKZ-Berlin/nomad-ikz-plugin/README.md

 - Deploy a custom NOMAD Oasis image.
   Refer to the [IKZ NOMAD Oasis custom image](https://github.com/IKZ-Berlin/nomad-oasis-ikz/tree/main) to discover how the `pyproject.toml` is composed.
-  You will need the following lines to fulfill the dependencies of this plugin:
+  If you are using some plugins in your Oasis deployment that are also dependencies of this plugin, make sure to have compatible version tags.
+To do this, you will need the following lines in your Oasis deployment's `pyproject.toml`:

   ```
   [project.optional-dependencies]